 We are committed to making all our operations greener and more efficient.
 Our cross-functional Energy Task Force has raised employee awareness about energy conservation at our facilities and led to significant reductions in energy consumption.
-By the end of 2018, we reduced our electricity consumption by approximately 34.0 million kilowatt hours from our 2007 baseline, saving US \$4.95 million and reducing our carbon footprint by 16,350 metric tonnes of CO2.
-Energy-saving initiatives have included more efficient lighting fixtures, lighting fixture retrofits and energy-auditing activities as well as site consolidations.
+Through the end of 2018 we reduced our electricity consumption by approximately 34.0 million kilowatt hours from our 2007 baseline, saving \$4.95 million and reducing our carbon footprint by 16,350 metric tons of CO2.
+Energy-saving initiatives have included more efficient lighting fixtures, lighting fixture retrofits and energy auditing activities as well as site consolidations.

 In 2018, the company continued to focus on site consolidation as part of its strategic transformation initiative.
-Over the last six years these efforts have enabled us to reduce related energy consumption by more than 29.0 million kilowatt hours of electricity, resulting in a reduction of over 11,200 metric tonnes of carbon emissions.
+Over the last six years these efforts have enabled us to reduce related energy consumption by more than 29.0 million kilowatt hours of electricity, resulting in a reduction of over 11,200 metric tons of carbon emissions.

-Minimising waste from operations
+Minimizing waste from operations

-For over 20 years, Pitney Bowes has taken part in the EPA's WasteWise Initiative, a voluntary programme for minimising waste generation, increasing recycling and promoting the manufacture and purchase of products with recycled content.
-Over the years we have received nine awards from the EPA, including designation as Program Champion and Partner of the Year and membership in the WasteWise Hall of Fame.
-Last year, we continued our progress under the WasteWise programme by increasing single-stream recycling in our Presort business.
+For over 20 years Pitney Bowes has taken part in the EPA's WasteWise Initiative, a voluntary program to minimize waste generation, increase recycling and promote the manufacture and purchase of products with recycled content.
+Over the years we have received nine awards from the EPA, including designation as Program Champion and Partner of the Year and membership in the Wastewise Hall of Fame.
+Last year we continued our progress under the WasteWise program by increasing single-stream recycling in our Presort business.

-Our US waste reduction campaign resulted in the avoidance of more than 11,690 metric tonnes equivalent of $CO_2$ (MTCO2E) in 2018.
+Our U.S. waste reduction campaign resulted in the avoidance of more than 11,690 metric tons equivalent of CO2 (MTCO2E) in 2018.
 Since 2004, we have avoided 267,480 MTCO2E, equivalent to the effect of removing more than 49,354 cars from the road.

-Minimising electronic waste
+Minimizing electronic waste

 Waste from electronic products (e-waste) poses a global threat to soil and water quality.
-According to United Nations estimates, between 20 and 50 million tonnes of e-waste are generated worldwide each year.
-Within the US, e-waste now accounts for 80% of the country's toxic garbage and 70% of the heavy metals in landfills.
+According to United Nations estimates, between 20 and 50 million tons of e-waste are generated worldwide each year.
+Within the U.S., e-waste now accounts for 80% of the country's toxic garbage and 70% of the heavy metals in landfills.
 To support global initiatives to combat the growth of e-waste, our policy is to recycle all electronics that are not remanufactured.
-Materials captured through recycling (plastics, steel, aluminium, copper, etc.) are then available for beneficial re-use in a variety of industries.
+Materials captured through recycling (plastics, steel, aluminum, copper, etc.) are then available for beneficial re-use in a variety of industries.
 Our selection of e-waste recycling vendors is based in part on their guarantee that all e-waste is broken down for reuse and no e-waste is shipped overseas.
 We verify the performance of these vendors through audits and compliance checks as well as the tracking of waste quantities.
-In 2018, we recycled a total of 2,668 tonnes of electronics waste in the US and EU.
+In 2018, we recycled a total of 2,668 tons of electronics waste in the U.S. and E.U.

-How our home and agile work programmes help to lower our carbon footprint
+How our home and agile work programs help lower our carbon footprint

 More than 2,000 Pitney Bowes employees are classified as home-based or agile workers (working from home two or more days a week).
-To determine how much energy our home and agile work programme is saving, we surveyed our employees with a simple question: 'How many miles do you believe you save per week by not commuting to a Pitney Bowes office?'
+To determine how much energy our home and agile work program is saving, we surveyed our employees with a simple question: "How many miles do you believe you save per week by not commuting to a Pitney Bowes office?"
 The results were amazing!
 More than 400 employees responded to the survey.
 And from this group alone, the mileage savings added up to almost 109,000 miles a week, or over 5 million miles a year not driven.